 3. Use Social Media

-It is essential for you to use social media on a daily basis as a tour operator.
+It is essential for you to use social media on a daily basis as part of your sales process.
 It is the place where you can reach every one of all age groups.
 It is also where groups of people (from all backgrounds) congregate to talk about travel products and services.
 Furthermore, they share their experiences and preferences on various platforms.

 You can encourage those people to follow you and talk about you by creating relevant and engaging content.
 You can create a variety of posts (pictures, videos, questions, and statuses) to get them to use or recommend your products and services.
 Listen to their comments and feedback to help your business to become better.